LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Experiments

-In Table~\ref{table:medmnist} (also see ~\ref{supp:medmnistacc}, Figure~\ref{fig:med1}), we see the effect of LiLAW across ten 2D datasets from MedMNISTv2 with varying levels of injected uniform label noise (see ~\ref{supp:medmnist}, Table \ref{table:medmnist2}, Figure \ref{fig:med2} for AUROC metrics).
-Applying LiLAW across various uniform noise levels leads to an increase in accuracy and/or AUROC in nearly all cases compared to when trained without LiLAW.
-When there is deterioration, it is minimal and usually takes place at lower noise levels.
-Given the noisiness of medical data, LiLAW's ability to enhance performance under such conditions is highly valuable, especially given that we are also performing transfer learning with ImageNet-21K pretraining.
+In Table~\ref{table:medmnist} and Figure~\ref{fig:med1}, we see the effect of LiLAW across ten 2D datasets from MedMNISTv2 with varying levels of symmetric label noise (see~\ref{supp:medmnist}, Table \ref{table:medmnist2}, Figure \ref{fig:med2} for AUROC metrics).
+We see an increase in accuracy and/or AUROC in nearly all cases with LiLAW.
+Given the noisiness of medical data, LiLAW's ability to enhance performance under such conditions is highly valuable, especially since we are full fine-tuning with ImageNet-1K pretraining.

-Table~\ref{tab:ecg5000_results} highlights the effectiveness of LiLAW on ECG5000.
-Compared to standard training, LiLAW yields a substantial improvement in accuracy and AUROC, demonstrating its ability to enhance predictive performance and discrimination in inherently noisy domains.
-Namely, LiLAW can dynamically reweight samples based on difficulty to effectively mitigate the impact of inherent noise in physiological signals.
-This suggests that LiLAW provides a generalizable framework to improve robustness across modalities where label quality and data heterogeneity are common challenges.